 To worsen things, oftentimes he isolates himself from other men.
 Missing Men often love touting the fact that they are “self-reliant and independent.”
 But in reality, they’re hiding.
 They see connection with other men as a sign of weakness.

-- He respected his wife as an equal, yet he was never dominated.
+- He respects his wife as an equal but is never dominated by her.
 (Wonderful Man/Sophisticated Man)

-- He was fierce hearted, yet wise-minded.
+- He is fierce hearted, yet wise-minded.
 (Industrial Man/Sophisticated Man)

-- He was a fearless individual, yet was part of a larger group of men.
+- He is a fearless individual, yet part of a larger group of men.
 (Industrial /Emotional)

-- He was successful in his endeavors, but wasn’t consumed by “success.”
+- He is successful in his endeavors, but isn’t consumed by “success.”
 (Sophisticated/Industrial)